- Project name: Request Network

 - 20,000 Ether was sold to early investors and strategic partners with 20% bonus (this is not part of the 100,000 ETH hard cap).
 This may create selling pressure once tokens are listed, as those participants are willing to sell at a lower price than people who contribute in the public crowdsale.

-Overall, we like this ICO for its flipping potential but are neutral about its long-term potential.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, we like this ICO for its short-term potential but are neutral about its long-term potential.
+Our thoughts of the tokens for short term and long term are as follows:

 Good.
 The project, being the first YCombinator-backed company going through an ICO, created a lot of market awareness.
 It is expected that the company needs to close the whitelist early to avoid too many participants so there should be unmet demand.